Home Energy-Efficiency Upgrades for Beginners

 If you live in Climate Zone 6, 7, or 8 (including Montana, Minnesota, or Maine), you want at least 14 in. of fluffy insulation (about R-49).

-For more information on insulating attics, see Insulating Roofs, Walls, and Floors.
+For more information on insulating attics, see What’s the Best Attic Insulation.

 Look for air leaks.
 Because most attic air leaks are hidden, they can be hard for homeowners to find.
 But if you’ve been reading GBA articles, you may know where to look: above kitchen soffits, at chimney chases, at plumbing vent pipes, above partition top plates, and near bathroom fans and recessed can lights.